Sengkang, Indonesia

 Sengkang is a town in the South Sulawesi province of Indonesia and it is the seat (capital) of Wajo Regency.
-It lies on the east side of Lake Tempe.
+It lies on the east side of Lake Tempe, and its 38.27 km2 area held 64,500 inhabitants in mid 2022, divided among 16 urban villages (kelurahan).

 Climate

 Sengkang has a tropical rainforest climate (Af) with moderate to heavy rainfall year-round.